 While your hand is drawing the Veve, gaze lightly at the paper, allowing your eyes to rest rather than to focus and to search.
-In your inner vision, see the lines shimmering with light as they are traced on the paper, or in the case of a full ceremony, as they are laid on the ground

-This simultaneous in flour or cornmeal. spiritual inscription is the first stage of Drawing with Three Hands.
-The validation of the effect of this initial step is mild in comparison with the manifestations that the full opening of the Veve will produce, and in the first few attempts might the realm of imagination. be easily relegated to however, matrix Imagination, is the master of manifestation.
+In your inner vision, see the lines shimmering with light as they are traced on the paper, or in the case of a full ceremony, as they are laid on the ground in flour or cornmeal.
+This simultaneous spiritual inscription is the first stage of Drawing with Three Hands.
+The validation of the effect of this initial step is mild in comparison with the manifestations that the full opening of the Veve will produce, and in the first few attempts might be easily relegated to the realm of imagination.
+Imagination, however, is the master matrix of manifestation.
 What is important here is that you focus, spiritually, on what you are drawing and why you are drawing it; focus on the real essence behind the lines that are drawn.